 Make sure to bring all the required documents as listed in the visa requirements when showing up for your appointment to avoid delays in the processing of your application.

-To send back your passport with the visa, we exclusively use USPS Overnight Express.
-Please do not send in prepaid envelopes of any kind.
-For this service we charge an extra fee of 18 US dollars, payable in cash or with money order only.
-You can also pick up your passport in person or have it picked up by a person with an authorization letter, signed by you.
+To return your passport with the visa, we exclusively use USPS Overnight Express for mailings within the U.S or Puerto Rico.
+For this service we charge an extra fee of 19 US dollars, payable in cash or money order only.
+You can also pick up your passport in person or have it picked up by a person with an authorization letter signed by you.
 Residents of the Bahamas may submit a prepaid envelope from a mail carrier, for example UPS, FedEx, DHL.

 At this time, holders of US travel documents issued as refugee travel documents do not require a visa to travel to Germany for tourism, transit or business.
 Please note that this only encompasses Germany, as other countries of the Schengen agreement may require you to hold a visa.
 This may be subject to change, therefore check for changes on this website before each trip.
 As this exception may not be known to some airlines or immigration officers, we suggest you print this information and take it with you.
 The printout quotes the address of this website and the date, enabling you and others to verify the information and to check if the printout is up to date.

 Holders of US travel documents issued as Permit to Re-enter need a visa according to their nationality.

 If you have difficulties to find a photoshop capable to take your pictures in the required size, we recommend to arrive 1/2 hour earlier to your appointment and we will direct you to our trusted photoshop (walking distance).

 Only after checking the information in the link below and if you have further questions, please contact the visa department of the Consulate General in Miami at miami%27%diplo%27%de,info or call 305-358-0290.